Yi-TN/Yi-TN.github.io/_pages/about.md

 #       image_path: /assets/images/game_screenshots/achievements.png
 ---

-Thank you for taking your time to read my portfolio!
+Thank you for taking the time to read my portfolio!

 ## About Me